pedro-hfo/Doctrine-encryption/README.md

     * In the up method, for each row being contemplated, the encryption process should be changed to reflect the changes made to EncryptionService.php, so that the migration encrypts the same fields being encrypted when inserting elements to the database.
     * In the same way, the down method should be changed to reverse the changes made in the up method (though this can be ignored if the reverse migration won't be used).
 7. **Remember that correct handling of the is_encrypted field is paramount for the functioning of this project, as incorrect handling of it could lead to crashes or double encryption.**
-8. Adapt test.php to your new entity to test the process.
+8. Adapt test_encrypted.php and test_unencrypted.php to your new entity to test the process.